karanshah0206/SWE30003/frontend/README.md

-# All Your Healthy Foods Online Store
+# Fronted - All Your Healthy Foods Online Store
-SWE30003 Software Architectures & Design

-## Team
-* Karan Manoj Shah
-* Yap Zhe Wei
-* Calvin Wong Shen Wen
-* Kim Nguyen

-## Setup
-TODO

-# create-svelte
+## create-svelte

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).